oar-team/oar/docs/documentation/OAR-DOCUMENTATION-API.rst

         submission: 1245768241
         uri: /jobs/546
      links:
       - href: '/jobs/table.html?state=Terminated&limit=15&offset=0'
       	rel: previous
       - href: '/jobs/table.html?state=Terminated&limit=15&offset=15'
       	rel: self
       - href: '/jobs/table.html?state=Terminated&limit=15&offset=30'
       	rel: next
      offset: 15
      total: 41

+:note:

-  *note*: You can make a GET on the *uri* value for more details about a given job.
+  You can make a GET on the *uri* value for more details about a given job.

-  *note*: The following parameters can be passed through the requested URL
+  The following parameters can be passed through the requested URL

     - state : list of jobs states to be retrieved (comma separeted)
     - limit : limit of jobs to be shown per page
     - offset : the page result offset

 :usage example:
   ::